edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ## Quick Start {/*quick-start*/}

-The quickest way to get started is by performing the following steps:
+The quickest way to get started is to perform the following steps:

-1. Add the following script tag to each of your pages:
+1. Add the following tag to each of your pages:

     ```html
     <script src="/__edgio__/prefetch/install.js" defer></script>